kushagrasarathe/list-search-project/README.md

-# Search for your favourite form the menu.
+# Search for your favourite food from the menu.

 [Visit Here](https://kushagrasarathe.github.io/list-search-project/)